US woman arrested in cold case death of young son 23 years ago

 "He liked to crack jokes," said Ava who never stopped wondering what happened to him.

-"He did like to draw a lot, color, mainly read books.
-He didn't want you to read to him…he wanted to read to you!".
+"He did like to draw a lot, colour, mainly read books.
+He didn't want you to read to him … he wanted to read to you!"

 Black and her son had been living in Charlotte with a family member when she withdrew William from school in December 1998 and moved with him to Atlanta, the release says.